cosmoharrigan/machineintelligence/index.md

-Cosmo Harrigan is a cross-disciplinary internet entrepreneur and a researcher in deep reinforcement learning and artificial general intelligence.
-He is interested in understanding the nature of cognition and building generally intelligent agents, especially approximations of universal artificial intelligence and new architectures for deep reinforcement learning.

-Since 2006, he has founded multiple internet companies.
+Since 2006, Cosmo has founded multiple internet companies and grown them to tens of millions in revenue.
 He is a board member of [The Center for Media and Democracy](http://prwatch.org/).
 He graduated with honors from the University of Washington with a degree in Applied and Computational Mathematical Sciences.

 <div class="github-card" data-github="cosmoharrigan" data-width="400" data-height="150" data-theme="default"></div>
 <script src="//cdn.jsdelivr.net/github-cards/latest/widget.js"></script>